 “The times that jump out in terms of feelings of pride have been when I have been caught by surprise with compliments either from people I really respect in the industry, where they have suggested I had the potential to go far, or some team members complimenting my leadership style and there have been a few occasions where ex-colleagues have told me they have used my story as an example to inspire younger members of their team.
 I find those moments humbling, but also very encouraging and inspiring and make me realise that I can make a positive difference.”

 This is part one of our chat with Thomas.
-Follow us on LinkedIn to be the first to know when the Part 2: The Link Between Wellness and Success in Business is published.
+Read Part 2: The Link Between Wellness and Success in Business.